Cookies on the eFestivals website.

 Tickets

-Tickets can also be secured with a £67.50 deposit.
+Tickets could also be secured with a £67.50 deposit.
 If the 1st instalment was paid between 4th March & 31st March the 2nd payment date will be 1st May and the 3rd payment date will be 3rd June.
 If the 1st instalment was paid between 1st April and 30th April the 2nd payment date will be 3rd June and the 3rd payment date will be 1st July.
 If the 1st instalment was paid 1st May and 31st May the 2nd payment date will be 1st July and the 3rd payment date will be 1st August.
-The last day you can participate in the scheme will be on Friday 31 May.
+The last day you could participate in the scheme was Friday 31 May.

 Tickets are limited to a maximum of four per person and per credit card for those booking online.
 U16s (15 & under) must be accompanied by an adult at all times.